-Huoshan Huangya Yellow Tea - Spring 2020 (Organic)
+Huoshan Huangya Organic Yellow Tea - Spring 2021

-An elegant yellow tea with a nutty and floral character.
+An elegant organic yellow tea with a nutty and floral character.

 LEAF: Delicate and long, finely shaped, with one leaf and a bud.
 Enticing aroma of sweet floral and chestnut emanate.